saintparish4/keyra/README.md

 ✗ error rate<1% → actual 41.57%     (429s counted as failures by k6)
 ```

-To observe OCC retries in production: watch the `RateLimitOCCRetry` CloudWatch metric.
+To observe OCC retries in production: watch the `RateLimitOCCRetry` CloudWatch metric or `keyra_requests_total{result="rejected"}` in Prometheus.
 A spike that coincides with latency spikes confirms the retry overhead as the source.
 This is the honest cost of distributed correctness without a lock service — the system stays **safe** (never over-issues) at the expense of throughput and tail latency under hot-key load.

 ---